Jis Joy

 Jis Joy is an Indian dubbing artist, film writer, director, and lyricist who works in the Malayalam film industry.
 He made his directorial debut with the Malayalam film Bicycle Thieves.
+He dubs for Allu Arjun, for the Telugu to Malayalam dubbed version of movies done by the latter.

 Career

 Jis Joy started his film career as a dubbing artist who has dubbed for Telugu actor Allu Arjun for Malayalam versions and Prithviraj’s dubbed films.
 Later, he went on to work as Director and scriptwriter for various advertisements.
+Though Joy made his feature film directorial debut with Bicycle Thieves in 2013, his second film Sunday Holiday, was released only after 4 years.